-- (1) Securities are represented by contracts to purchase securities. - (2) The value of FLEX Options is based on intraday prices reflecting an Initial RA Value of \$588.70 for the Reference Asset.
+- (1) Securities are represented by contracts to purchase securities. - (2) The value of FLEX Options is based on intraday prices reflecting an Initial RA Value of \$627.66 for the Reference Asset.
 In cases where the FLEX Options are not traded on the valuation date or where the evaluator determines that market quotations are unavailable or inappropriate (e.g., due to infrequent transactions or thin trading), the value of the FLEX Options is based on the last asked or bid price in the over-the-counter market if available and appropriate.
 During the initial offering period such determination for the Purchased Options will generally be on the basis of ask prices and for the Written Options will generally be on the basis of bid prices.
-After the initial offering period ends, such determination for the Purchased Options will generally be on the basis of ask prices.
+After the initial offering period ends, such determination for the Purchased Options will generally be on the basis of bid prices and for the Written Options will generally be on the basis of ask prices.